eschulte/shit4climate/questions/will-you-retire.md

 | North Carolina | Thom tillis      | <a href="tel:+1202-224-6342">202-224-6342</a> |
 | Pennsylvania   | Patrick J Toomey | <a href="tel:+1202-224-4254">202-224-4254</a> |
 | Wisconsin      | Ron Johnson      | <a href="tel:+1202-224-5323">202-224-5323</a> |

+So, see if you can talk someone in to retiring and spending their golden years not ruining the world for the rest of us.